 The National Oceanography Centre and our predecessor organisation, the Institute of Oceanographic Sciences Deacon Laboratory (IOSDL), have pioneered the development of marine autonomous systems, achieving a series of notable firsts along the way.

 The origins of our ‘Autosub’ family of vehicles goes back to the tail end of the Cold War years, where there was a need for affordable, sustained observations in areas like the Greenland-Iceland-Faroes gap to detect the presence of Soviet submarines and obtain near-real-time oceanographic data, without having to permanently deploy oceanographic research ships.

-A three-quarter scale mock-up had pride of place when RRS Discovery visited Lisbon for Expo ’98, the International Year of the Ocean – most visitors not realising it was a dummy.
+A three-quarter scale mock-up had pride of place when RRS Discovery visited Lisbon for Expo ’98, the International Year of the Ocean, with most visitors not realising it was a model.

-Powered by lead-acid car batteries, Autosub had short legs but quickly evolved into the Autosub 1a with several thousand D-cells batteries housed in carbon-fibre tubes providing 1000km range or up to eight days endurance – quite an achievement for the time.
+Powered by lead-acid car batteries, Autosub had short legs but quickly evolved into the Autosub 1a with several thousand D-cells batteries housed in carbon-fibre tubes providing 1000km range or up to eight days endurance – which was a considerable achievement for the time.

 The first science missions included deployments in the North Sea, west coast of Scotland, the Isles of Scilly, Strait of Sicily and the most daring of all – the first under-ice missions.
 New discoveries were made with all of the missions, though we also temporarily lost Autosub in the Strait of Sicily when it found a ledge to get stuck beneath.
-An ROV needed to be used to bring it back to the surface, not too worse for wear though it lost the Florida Atlantic University sensor from the nose cone.
+An ROV was used to bring it back to the surface, not too worse for wear, although it lost the Florida Atlantic University sensor from the nose cone.